Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Algorithm

 { The subgradient in Eq.~\eqref{eq:subgradient_expression} can be computed at each node using only information from the control messages collected at the end of the time slot $t$.
 The steps needed to compute the subgradient are as follows.} \begin{enumerate}[{1.}] \item At the end of the time slot, each node generates a control message for every received request type $\rho = (i, \requestPathVec)$ that is propagated along $\requestPathVec$.
 The control message contains the quantity $\requestBatch^t_{\request} \geq 1$ (the multiplicity of the request), and a cumulative counter $Z$ initialized to zero. \item {As the control message travels upstream, intermediate nodes add to $Z$ the local values $\auxalloc^{k}_{\request}(\loadVec_t, \allocVecFrac_t)$ (fractional effective capacity in Eq.~\eqref{eq:several-definitions}).
 These values are added following increasing values of cost.
 This message is propagated until $Z \geq \requestBatch^t_{\request}$, that is until the message reaches the $\modelsNo^*_{\request}(\allocVecFrac_t)$-th model.} \item {Once the $\modelsNo^*_{\request}(\allocVecFrac_t)$-th model is detected, a control message is sent down in the opposite direction, containing the cost $\smallCost^{\modelsNo^*_{\request}(\allocVecFrac_t)}_\request$ of the last checked model.
 Every node $v$ in the reverse direction reads the cost value from the control message and, for each model $m\in\modelSet_i$, computes the quantity }

 \item Node $v$ can then compute $g_{t,m}^v$ in Eq.~\eqref{eq:subgradient_expression} as follows

 \end{enumerate} Note that the cost in Eq.~\eqref{eq:serving_cost2} does not necessarily increase along the path.
 Therefore, a traversed node is not able to update directly the variable $Z$ when there exist upstream nodes with lower cost.
-In this case, the node simply appends the information $(\auxalloc^{k}_{\request}(\loadVec_t, \allocVecFrac_t), \smallCost^k_{\request})$ to the message, and lets upstream nodes to apply any pending update in the correct order.
+In this case, the node simply appends the information $(\auxalloc^{k}_{\request}(\loadVec_t, \allocVecFrac_t), \smallCost^k_{\request})$ to the message, and lets upstream nodes to apply any pending update in the correct order. \newton{In our work, we assume to operate on a \emph{reliable} communication channel.
+Nonetheless, we note that \AlgoName{} is robust to noise $\pmb \xi_t$ affecting the sub-gradient, as long as such noise is not biased, i.e., $\mathbb E [\pmb\xi_t] = \pmb 0$ for every timeslot $t$~\cite[Theorem~3.4]{hazan2016introduction}.}